simboden/BVtkNodes/README.md

 **Note:** This repository is being updated, information may be partially out of date.

+**Warning:** On-going code changes may result in incompatibility of previously saved files due to class name changes!
+I will remove this warning when renaming is complete.

 - **Tested version**: Blender version 2.79b
   and VTK library version 8.2.0.
 - **License**: [GPL v3](http://www.gnu.org/licenses/quick-guide-gplv3.html)